7174Andy/7174Andy.github.io/_pages/about.md

 # Experience

 Computer engineering can be utilized in numerous diverse fields, such as bioengineering, physics, and others.
 Therefore, one of the most important aspect of being a successful computer engineer is to have diverse experience at different fields.
-I have worked as a **backend and frontend developer**, **tutor**, **software developer**, and **project leader**.
+I have worked as a **full-stack developer**, **tutor**, **software developer**, and **project leader**.
 These priceless experiences not only strengthened my computer engineering background but also understood how computer engineering can be applied to other fields, such as education and governmental documents.

 # Why Computer Engineering?